 Figuring out the best time to go to Manchester will largely depend on your interests.
 That said, we think there are good reasons to visit Manchester in every season.

-While the summer months provide the best opportunity for sunshine and warm days, the spring and autumn can also be quite nice.
-Many visitors avoid Manchester in the wintertime, but the Christmas Market is a festive event – and it can be a good time to score deals on hotel rooms.
+While summer provides the best opportunity for sunshine, the spring and autumn can also be quite nice.
+Many visitors avoid Manchester in the wintertime, but the Christmas Market is a festive event.

-If going on a Manchester trip for football, check the schedule (for matches and stadium tours) far in advance.
+If going on a Manchester trip for football, check the schedule early on.
 If planning on taking a tour, buy your tickets in advance for either Trafford or Etihad.

 For those interested in visiting museums should also check opening hours ahead of time.
 Some Manchester museums are closed on Mondays or Tuesdays.